JohnSnowLabs/spark-nlp/README.md

 * feedback
 * documentation
 * bug reports
-* nlp training and testing corpora
+* NLP training and testing corpora
 * development and testing

 Clone the repo and submit your pull-requests!
 Or directly create issues in this repo.